trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   # Rest of native CMakeLists.txt file ...

-Experience from the CASL VERA project shows that, overall, there is less hassle and less work and better portability when creating a native TriBITS build, even it it is a secondary build system for a given piece of software.
+Experience from the CASL VERA project showed that, overall, there is less hassle and less work and better portability when creating a native TriBITS build, even if it is a secondary build system for a given piece of software.

 TriBITS directory snapshotting